 Associate of Science in Engineering (ASE) Transfer Students

-The following information applies to students who are earning an Associate of Science in Engineering degree from a Maryland public community college.
+The following information applies to students who are earning an Associate of Science in Electrical Engineering or Computer Engineering degree from a Maryland public community college.
 If you do not fall within this category, please visit our transfer student page.

 About the ASE Degree